 CBD stands for cannabidiol.
 It is one of the more than 400 chemical entities found in cannabis plants.
-That means it can be found in both marijuana and industrial hemp.
 CBD is a close chemical compound to tetrahydrocannabinol, or THC.
 In fact, THC and CBD have the exact same chemical makeup with the only difference being the arrangement of a single atom.
-Unlike THC, CBD does not have psychoactive properties, meaning it cannot get you high, no matter how much you take.
+Unlike THC, CBD does not have intoxicating properties, meaning it cannot get you high, no matter how much you take.

 How does CBD affect you?